anoban/bmptoascii/README.md

 - Doesn't support any other image formats.
 - `Win32` oriented, portability is a non-goal.
 - Most routines are implemented as inline functions in the headers.
+- Images (ASCII arts) often end up a little distorted, in particular, they tend to become narrow and tall compared to the original `.BMP` image.